benpptung/err/README.md

 ## Why this exists

 Native JavaScript `Error` objects intentionally avoid storing application context
 (objects, variables, state snapshots).
-This keeps the core error primitive
+This keeps the primitive lightweight,
-lightweight and memory-safe, but in real-world debugging it often leaves out
+but in real-world debugging it often leaves out crucial information.
-important information.

-`Err` lets you add the context yourself — explicitly, safely, and only when you need it.
+`Err` lets you attach this context ― explicitly and safely.

 ---

 ## Features

 ### ✔ Drop-in replacement for `new Error()`

 ```js
 throw Err("invalid config")
 ````